janell-anderson/lightsout-reaction-game/project-worksheet.md

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

+- Landing page
+- HTML and CSS of design shell
+- Game logic

 ## Game Components

 ### Landing Page
 What will a player see when they start your game?

-- The title page
+- The title page.
-- A prompt will show up to ask for your name
+- A prompt will show up to ask for your name (Still deciding??)
+- Rules: instructions on how to play the game.
+- A button to enter the main page of the game.

 ### Game Initialization
 What will a player see when the game is started?

+- The title of the game.
+- The player will see five empty circles on the screen.
+- Below will be two buttons: Play and Reset
+- The play button which will start the the initiate the game
+- A reset button that will reset you stored times.
+- A column for your stored time and average.

 ### Playing The Game
-What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam
+What will be the flow of the game, what will the user be expeted to do and what will the user expect from the game

+- The user will be told to press the play button when needed from the rules on the landing page
+- When they press play the lights will turn off and after a certain amount of time they will turn off.
+- When the lights turn off the player must tap/click the screen immediately after.
+- The faster there reaction time is after the lights turn off the lower the stored number.
+- They will do this either 4 or 5 times there time being stored.
+- After they complete the needed amount they will get there average time.
+- The user will be expected to try and see how fast they are in reacting to the lights turning off quickly.

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?

+- I think this is the downside to my game.
+I do not have a winner or loser.
+- I can only see that happening if I have a second player implemented into the game to check who has the highest average.

 ### Game Reset
 How will the user restart the game once it has been completed.

+- The player will be able to press/click on the restart button.

 ## MVP